Skip to content

 Standardized Backend-Driven SPA (2019+) (SAP)

-The RESTful Application Programming Model (RAP) and Fiori Elements aim to standardize application development.
+The RESTful Application Programming Model (RAP) and Fiori Elements standardize application development.

-• Developers define CDS Annotations in ABAP to describe UI behavior
+• Developers define CDS annotations in ABAP that describe UI behavior

 • The UI5 Fiori Elements runtime in the browser renders the app as a SPA

-• Simplifies UI development by using predefined floorplans and templates
+• Simplifies UI development with predefined floorplans and templates

 abap2UI5